NotBrianZach/bzaBook2AQuiz/README.md

   - N= "Narration" rewrite all output in the voice of a character
   - V= TODO "Voice Output" use ?[TTS](https://github.com/coqui-ai/TTS)? to generate voice to narrate gpt response & queries to user
   - v= TODO "Voice Input"  use ?talon? to allow voice input
-- MODIFY PROMPT: change all non-summary gpt queries going forward
+- MODIFY LLM PROMPT: change all non-summary llm queries going forward
   - b="before" prepend next user query input
     - "tell a joke about the following text:"
   - d=delete stack of prepended prompts
   - A="after" append next user query input to all non summary gpt requests
     - "...tell another joke about the above text that ties into the first joke"
-  - D=delete stack of appended prompts
+  - D="delete" stack of appended prompts
   - l="length" change response length/max token count (default 2000, max = 4096 includes prompt)

 ## Options & Defaults (readingList.json):